 4kg / 9lb | 8 People |

-What is the smallest size whole turkey?
+What is the smallest size of a whole turkey?

 2kg is the smallest whole turkey you will be able to buy.
-Of course, if you need smaller than that you can opt for a Turkey Crown instead!
+Of course, if you need smaller than that, you can opt for a Turkey Crown instead!

-Where can I buy a small whole turkey?
+Where can I buy a small turkey?

-Which is best, Frozen or Fresh Turkey?
+Which is best, frozen or fresh turkey?

-Fresh is usually best, however it is not a massive difference.
+Fresh is usually best.
+However, it is not a massive difference.
 There is some argument that frozen turkey is not as tender.

-Conversely, you can find mini or small whole turkey's all year round in the freezer aisle of most supermarkets.
+Conversely, you can find mini or small whole turkeys all year round in the freezer aisle of most supermarkets.

 Are small whole turkeys more tender?

 Smaller turkeys are usually small as they are younger.
-This leads to a juicer more tender meat when roasted.
+This leads to a juicer, more tender meat when roasted.

 How to defrost a frozen Small Whole Turkey?

-Thawing time for small turkey
+Thawing time for turkey

 Whole Turkey Frozen Weight | Defrost Time - covered in fridge |